Ecosystem Restoration

 Restoration Improves Water Quality and Quantity

-New data demonstrates the success of Everglades projects across South Florida - proving recent investments and momentum are working.
+A comprehensive effort is underway to protect and restore America’s Everglades – now and for future generations.
+New data demonstrates the success of restoration and resilience projects across our region - proving recent investments and momentum are working.
 On January 10, 2023, Governor Ron DeSantis signed Executive Order 23-06 (Achieving Even More Now for Florida’s Environment) to enhance ongoing efforts to expedite restoration projects and further advance the protection of Florida’s natural resources.
-The South Florida Water Management District is working to implement Executive Order 23-06 that will continue the historic momentum for Florida’s environment and bring additional resources to accelerate Everglades restoration and water quality projects.
-The Governor’s announcement came exactly four years to the day after he signed Executive Order 19-12 (Achieving More Now For Florida’s Environment) that resulted in record environmental funding, expedited Everglades projects, and water quality improvements.
+Executive Order 23-06 was issued exactly four years to the day after he signed Executive Order 19-12 (Achieving More Now For Florida’s Environment) that resulted in record environmental funding, expedited Everglades projects, and water quality improvements.
+We have celebrated over 70 ribbon cuttings, ground breakings and major milestones on Everglades projects since January 2019.

 Greater Everglades Ecosystem